Diana Baieva: 2024

 Baieva competed with the Ukrainian group at the 2024 European Championships in Budapest.
 The group finished sixth in the all-around and fifth in the 5 hoops final.
 They then won the bronze medal in the 3 ribbons and 2 balls final.
 Then in July, the group won two bronze medals at the 2024 Cluj-Napoca World Challenge Cup, in the all-around and 3 ribbons and 2 balls.

 Baieva represented Ukraine at the 2024 Summer Olympics alongside Alina Melnyk, Mariia Vysochanska, Valeriia Peremeta, and Kira Shyrykina.
 The group qualified for the all-around final in third place, including having the highest score in 3 ribbons and 2 balls.
 Then in the all-around final, the group sat in second place after the 5 hoops, but after several major mistakes in 3 ribbons and 2 balls, the group dropped to seventh place.
 Baieva noted after the competition that the group "couldn't cope with the stress" of being in medal position.

 2025

 She was part of the group that competed at the 2025 European Championships in Tallinn, Estonia, and finished 8th in group all-around.
 Together with Polina Karika and Taisiia Onofriichuk they won silver medal in team competition.
 They won another silver in 3 Balls + 2 Hoops final.

-In late August, she was selected to represent Ukraine alongside Yelyzaveta Azza, Valeriia Peremeta, Kira Shyrykina, Nadiia Yurina and Oleksandra Yushchak at the 2025 World Championships in Rio de Janeiro, Brazil.
+In late August, Diana was selected to represent Ukraine alongside Yelyzaveta Azza, Valeriia Peremeta, Kira Shyrykina, Nadiia Yurina and Oleksandra Yushchak at the 2025 World Championships in Rio de Janeiro, Brazil.
 They took 9th place in group all-around and won bronze medal in team competition together with Polina Karika and Taisiia Onofriichuk.
 They won a gold medal in 3 balls + 2 hoops final, second-ever gold medal in the group event for Ukraine and the first since the 2002 World Championships.

+2026

+In 2026 Baieva and her teammates Oleksandra Yushchak, Valeriia Peremeta, Yelyzaveta Azza, Kira Shyrykina and Polina Horodnycha competed at Tartu Grand Prix, winning gold medal in group all-around and 5 balls and bronze medal in 3 hoops + 4 clubs final.
+In March, they were 7th in all-around and 6th in 5 Balls final at Sofia World Cup.
+In April, they competed at Baku World Cup, and took 13th place in all-around.In early May, the group competed at European Cup in Baku, and won bronze medal in 3 Hoops + 4 Clubs.
+They took 5th place in 5 Balls.

+On May 27-31, she competed at the 2026 European Championships in Varna, Bulgaria, alongside Oleksandra Yushchak, Valeriia Peremeta, Kira Shyrykina, Taisiia Redka and Polina Horodnycha.
+They took 7th place in all-around, 9th place in team competition with Polina Karika and Taisiia Onofriichuk, and 4th place in mixed apparatus final.
+In June, they took 14th place in all-around at the World Challenge Cup Cluj-Napoca, after big mistakes in both routines.
+In July, they ended on 6th place in all-around at Milan World Cup and won bronze medal in 3 Hoops + 4 Clubs final.